How can I quickly find answers to frequently asked questions?

 To the left of the queue name, select → Administration.

-Go to the Basic settings tab.
+Go to the Basic parameters tab.

 Click Delete queue.